-The following day, you will return to the hospital to have the tube removed.
+The following day, you’ll return to the hospital or office to have the tube removed.
 Data from the device will be combined with your notes to make a diagnosis.

-Children are usually required to stay in hospital for the whole 24 hours.
+Children are usually required to stay in the hospital for the entire 24 hours.

-- Barrett’s esophagus (damaged cells in the lower esophagus)
+- Barrett’s esophagus (damaged cells in your lower esophagus due to GERD)

-There are no significant risks related to this test.
+There are no significant risks related to an esophageal pH monitoring test.
 Rare complications include: